-Investments held for trading and investment in stock market shares (i.e. non-convertible preference shares and non-puttable ordinary shares or preference shares) are included in this category.
-Financial assets at fair value are classified as held for trading if they are acquired for sale in the short term.
-They are valued at fair value (market value) at the year-end date and all gains and losses are taken to the income and expenditure account.
+Investments designated on initial recognition as non basic are recognised at fair value.
+They are subsequently measured at fair value (market value) at the year-end date and all gains and losses are taken to the income and expenditure account.